Manu96012/LAMP-NodeJS/README.md

-# Minimal LAMP Stack
+# LAMP-NodeJS
-Minimal LAMP Stack provide Ubuntu 18.04, Apache, PHP7.1, MySQL and phpMyAdmin in a flexible box for Vagrant.
+LAMP-NodeJS provide Ubuntu 18.04, Apache, PHP7.1, MySQL, phpMyAdmin and NodeJS in a flexible box for Vagrant.

 ## Prerequisites